 Now let’s set up Apollo Group TV on IPTV Smarters.

-You will have received a URL from the team Apollo in an email.
-You’ll need to add that URL as an M3U link in Apollo IPTV to get all the best TV shows and movies on the Firestick.
+You will have received a URL from the Apollo TV support in an email.
+You’ll need to add that URL as an M3U link in Apollo Group TV app to get all the best TV shows and movies on the Firestick.

 Taking the URL from your email, open up Load your Playlist or File/URL.
 This is the top left button on the IPTV Smarters home screen.